 - Prepare the cabbage, carrots and avocado

-- Once yams and chickpeas are cooked, assemble bowls, starting with rice and topping with all other ingredients.
+- Once the sweet potatoes and chickpeas are cooked, assemble bowls, starting with rice and topping with all other ingredients.
 Finish by drizzling with dressing and enjoy!

 - Prep Time: 15 minutes